Joxebus/SpockWorkshopExample/README.md

 # SpockWorkshopExample

-This repository contains the examples for the Spock talk.
+This repository contains the examples for the Spock Workshop.

 ## Content
   - Fixture Methods